jermuv/mslab/DeployLab.md

 - there is mslab prereqs run earlier (see [DiskHydration](DiskHydration.md))
 - there is some "scenario" file available (see [LabScenarios](SCENARIOS/LabScenarios.md))

+Note: this mslab works even with ASR rules set on!

 # Quick and dirty

 1. download a fresh mslab.zip file from https://aka.ms/mslab